 - fresh or canned fruit and custard

-- rasin toast and milk
+- raisin toast and milk

 - fruit and yogurt

-- celery filled with peanut butter or cream
+- celery filled with peanut butter or cream cheese and milk

 - scones and a glass of milk with Milo